 If insurance doesn’t cover it, we have saved up hotel points.
 If we don’t have enough hotel points, we have a savings account.
-Yes, we have a plan for mail.
-Yes, our jobs are okay with our plan.
+We have a plan for mail.
+Yes, our jobs are okay with us working remotely.

-Any objection our friends and family had, we countered with 2-3 backup plans.
-This put them at ease and proved to them that we had put some good thought into our big life change.
+To any objection our friends and family had, we countered with 2–3 backup plans.
+This put them at ease and proved that we had put some thought into our big life change.

 Involve Them and Keep Them Updated

 Start a blog, post your travels to a Facebook page, or text/call your friends and family often.
 Involve them in your adventures and let them know you’ve not forgotten them.
-Park your RV at their house for a few days or invite them to come where you are parked and hang out.
+Park your RV at their house for a few days and invite them to come hang out.